mckaymaclab/vercel-dbsearch-hn/README.md

 ## Overview

 The BYU-Idaho Library Resource Finder is an intelligent web application that helps students and researchers discover the most relevant academic databases and resources for their research needs using natural language queries.
-Built with Next.js and powered by Google's Gemini AI, this tool makes academic research more accessible and efficient.
+Built with Next.js and powered by a robust multi-provider LLM system (Groq, HuggingFace, and Gemini), this tool makes academic research more accessible and efficient.

 ### Key Features

 -   **Natural Language Search**: Ask questions in plain English to find relevant academic resources
--   **AI-Powered Recommendations**: Leverages Google Gemini AI to understand query intent and match resources
+-   **Multi-Provider AI System**: Uses Groq (primary), HuggingFace (backup), and Gemini (fallback) for reliable AI-powered recommendations with automatic failover
 -   **Comprehensive Database**: Includes access to 200+ academic databases and library resources
 -   **Smart Filtering**: Filter results by content type, subject area, and access level
 -   **Relevance Scoring**: Results are ranked by relevance with explanations for why resources match your query